-Banned Coffee boast that they have three times the amount of caffeine than popular energy drinks.
+Banned Coffee boasts that they have three times the amount of caffeine than popular energy drinks.

 Bean: Arabica and Robusta

 Shock Coffee has been in the marketplace for some time and could very well be the very first strongest coffee brand before Death Wish.
 The blend of Robusta and Arabica beans ensures that you’re not drinking a tasteless bitter brew.
-With roughly 50% more caffeine than other regular coffee Shock Coffee is sure to keep you wide eyed on those late evenings.
+With roughly 50% more caffeine than other regular coffee, Shock Coffee is sure to keep you wide-eyed in those late evenings.

 It’s also worth pointing out that Shock Coffee is also the leading supplier of strong coffee to the United States Military.

 (2) Black Insomnia Coffee. https://blackinsomnia.coffee/

 (3) Mayo Foundation for Medical Education and Research (MFMER). https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/caffeine/art-20045678